dylan-lang/binary-data/documentation/source/reference.rst

    :superclasses: :class:`<field>`

-   :keyword type-function: A unary Dylan function computing the type of the field.
+   :keyword type-function: A unary Dylan function computing the type of the field, defaults to :func:`payload-type`.

-   :description:

-      The default value for the *type-function* keyword is :func:`payload-type`.

    See also